 Let’s not forget that certain things like running water or the power grid, can help us live a more comfortable life.
-It’s up to you to decide how self-sufficient you ultimately want to be.
+It’s up to you to decide how much self-sufficiency you ultimately want.

 By doing this, we could at least be said we’re almost self-sufficient since we would be living from what is being produced on our land.
 There is nothing wrong with doing a little trading or bartering.

 How Many People Are to Be Supported?